slaglj/minesweeper-solver/README.md

 # minesweeper_solver

 Minesweeper Solver is simply a personal project I took up to round out my coding skills.
-In it I implement minesweeper in Python (Python 3 to be exact) with the Pygame library.
+In it I implement minesweeper in Python 3 with the Pygame library.
 In it I implemented the game as well as algorithms to solve it.
-An actual release of the code is pending.

 Check out theory/theory.pdf to read about the development of the solving algorithms.
+The main files of interest beyond that are solve.py, game.py and display.py